UU-cellbiology/bvv-playground/updates_history.md

 ## 0.5.9

 - change main scene buffer back to "regular" FBO.
 If needed, multisample can be used in render functions;
+- added "flexible" FBO, wrapping around regular and multisample buffers;
+- added extra quad rendering functions to `OffScreenFrameBufferWithDepth`;
-- modified `SegmentTemplate` for shader builder to work directly with strings.
+- modified `SegmentTemplate` for shader builder to work directly with strings;
+- switched to pom 45.0.0;

 ## 0.5.8